DataDog/documentation/content/en/integrations/faq/troubleshooting-jmx-integrations.md

 {{% /tab %}}
 {{< /tabs >}}

-**Note**: if you're able to see some metrics (`jvm.heap_memory`, `jvm.non_heap_memory`, etc.) it is a sign that JMXFetch is properly running.
+**Note**: If you're able to see some metrics (`jvm.heap_memory`, `jvm.non_heap_memory`, etc.) it is a sign that JMXFetch is properly running.
 If you're targeting another application and not seeing related metrics, the likely issue is a misconfiguration in your YAML.

 ## Agent troubleshooting